jchademwiri/jacob-chademwiri-official/docs/00 Index.md

 "I'd love to learn more about your project.
 What challenge are you trying to solve, and what does success look like for you?"

 **For Redesigns:**
 "What's not working with your current site?
-Let's talk about how we can make it work better for your business."
+Let&apos;s talk about how we can make it work better for your business."

 **For Employment:**
 "I'm always interested in new opportunities where I can make a real impact.
 Tell me about your team and what you're building."